Immigration raids in Nebraska, Minnesota target businesses | New Country 923

 “It kind of reminds us of the revival of the old ‘company store’ policy, where it used to keep the coal miners indebted to the company for all kinds of services … like check cashing,” she said.

-Dozens of workers suspected of being in the country illegally also were arrested, Cormier said.
+Also arrested were 133 workers suspected of being in the country illegally, according to ICE.
 Some will be issued notices to appear before an immigration judge and released, while those with criminal backgrounds will remain in ICE custody.

-The raids come as President Donald Trump’s administration has been carrying out high-profile enforcement actions against employers who hire illegal labor.
+The raids come as President Donald Trump’s administration has been carrying out high-profile immigration enforcement actions against employers.

 Dozens of workers were arrested at a meatpacking plant in rural Tennessee in April, followed by agents rounding up more than 100 employees two months later at an Ohio gardening and landscaping company.

 Immigration officials have also beefed up audits of companies to verify their employees are authorized to work in the country.
-Officials opened 2,282 employer audits in the first seven months of this fiscal year, many after audits at 100 7-Eleven franchises in 17 states in January.
+Officials opened nearly 5,300 employer audits since January, many after audits at 100 7-Eleven franchises in 17 states in January.

+On Wednesday, investigators served warrants at Elkhorn River Farms, hydroponic tomato grower O’Neill Ventures, La Herradura restaurant and grocery store El Mercadito, all in O’Neill.
+A private ranch outside O’Neill also was searched.

+No phone number could be found for El Mercadito.
+Calls to the other businesses went unanswered or messages left were not returned.

 Civil rights organizations in Nebraska were quick to denounce Wednesday’s operation.

-“The ACLU condemns this ongoing campaign of misery that targets immigrants, disrupts local businesses and separates families,” Rose Godinez, an attorney with the American Civil Liberties Union of Nebraska, said in a written released Wednesday morning after news reports of a raid at O’Neill Ventures, which grows tomatoes in huge greenhouses.
+“The ACLU condemns this ongoing campaign of misery that targets immigrants, disrupts local businesses and separates families,” Rose Godinez, an attorney with the American Civil Liberties Union of Nebraska, said in a written statement released Wednesday morning after news reports of the raid at O’Neill Ventures.

-Immigrant advocacy group Nebraska Appleseed released a similar statement saying, “Senseless raids like these today leave long-lasting damage across entire communities.”

-Whether the operation targeted U.S. businesses hiring immigrants illegally in the country or the immigrants themselves, the effect is still the same, Nebraska Appleseed communications director Jeff Sheldon said.
+The effect of such operations are the same whether they target businesses or immigrants, said Jeff Sheldon, spokesman for advocacy group Nebraska Appleseed.

 “This is going to leave widespread fear and damage in the community,” he said.
 “You got businesses that are directly affected.
 You’ve got neighborhoods that are directly affected.
 You’ll have kids tonight coming home to a house where one or more of their parents are gone.
 This is pain that can last for generations.”